palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-2-hands-on.md

 ## Key Formats

-There are different key formats and encodings for cryptographic keys and other artifacts, I will try to summarize a couple of common ones here.
+There are different key formats and encodings for cryptographic keys and other artifacts.
+I will try to summarize a couple of common ones here.

 ### ASN.1 and DER

 Most cryptographic assets (keys, certificates etc.) build on ASN.1, which is a way to describe how to (de)serialize data (think JSON-schema).
 The most common format for cryptographic assets is DER.
-An example of an ANS.1 module (data description) and example serialization using DER might look something like this:
+An example of an ASN.1 module (data description) and example serialization using DER might look something like this:

 ```asn1
 Point ::= SEQUENCE {